MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-enable-payment-service-extensions.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Enable Customer Payments Through Payment Services
+# <a name="enable-customer-payments-through-payment-services"></a>Enable Customer Payments Through Payment Services

 As an alternative to collecting payments through bank transfer or credit cards, your customers can pay you through their account with payment services, such as PayPal or WorldPay.